suizokukan/katal/README.md

                  0      : success
-                -1      : can't read the parameters from the configuration file -2      : a ProjectError exception has been raised -3      : an unexpected BaseException exception has been raised -4      : something happens that halted the program without raising a ProjectError or a BaseException exception.
+                -1      : can't read the parameters from the configuration file -2      : a ProjectError exception has been raised -3      : an unexpected exception exception has been raised
         ________________________________________________________________________

         SELECT format